ClubTechPro/techpro.club/documentation/code_structure.md

 This folder holds the main `Golang` code for the application.

-### authentication
+### libraries

-Authentication for all the project repository providers will be handled here.
+External third-party apis (including Authentication) for all the project repository providers will be handled here.
 Currently, we have integrated only Github.

 ### common